weechat/specs.weechat.org/specs/2023-003-practical-semantic-versioning.md

 - WeeChat 2.5:
   - `aspell` plugin renamed to `spell`
 - WeeChat 2.9:
-  - new background color for inactive bars
+  - new background color for inactive bars (function bar_new updated)
   - new modifier_data for modifier "weechat_print"
 - WeeChat 3.2:
   - support of XDG directories